ki-sang/ConflictUrbanism2025/_posts/2020-01-01-last-first.md

 <img src="/ConflictUrbanism2025/images/BoleArabsa.gif" style="float:center; width:100%; height:auto; vertical-align:middle;" frameborder="0">

 <h2>v. references</h2>

 Abebe, Gezahegn, and Jan and Hesselberg.
 2015.
 “Community Participation and Inner-City Slum Renewal: Relocated People’s Perspectives on Slum Clearance and Resettlement in Addis Ababa.” *Development in Practice* 25 (4): 551–62. [https://doi.org/10.1080/09614524.2015.1026878](https://doi.org/10.1080/09614524.2015.1026878).

 Planel, Sabine, and Marie and Bridonneau.
 2017. “(Re)Making Politics in a New Urban Ethiopia: An Empirical Reading of the Right to the City in Addis Ababa’s Condominiums.” *Journal of Eastern African Studies* 11 (1): 24–45. [https://doi.org/10.1080/17531055.2017.1285105](https://doi.org/10.1080/17531055.2017.1285105).

 Terrefe, Biruk.
 2022.
 “Infrastructures of Renaissance: Tangible Discourses in the EPRDF’s Ethiopia: Infrastructures de Renaissance: Discours Tangible Dans l’Ethiopie de Le FDRPE.” *Critical African Studies* 14 (3): 250–73. [https://doi.org/10.1080/21681392.2022.2039731](https://doi.org/10.1080/21681392.2022.2039731).

 Weldeghebrael, Ezana Haddis.
 2022.
 “The Framing of Inner-City Slum Redevelopment by an Aspiring Developmental State: The Case of Addis Ababa, Ethiopia.” *Cities* 125 (June):102807. [https://doi.org/10.1016/j.cities.2020.102807](https://doi.org/10.1016/j.cities.2020.102807).

 <h3>datasets</h3>
 Google Maps. n.d.
 “Condominiums in Addis Ababa, Ethiopia.”

 “Condominiums in Addis Ababa, Ethiopia Retrieved from [Https://Planet.Osm.Org](Https://Planet.Osm.Org).”
 2025.
 Geolocations. [https://www.openstreetmap.org/](https://www.openstreetmap.org/).

-To embed images first ensure that the file is at least 740px wide.
-Then place the image file in a folder named for your group in the images folder.
-Then link to that image using the format here, but replace the file path with the name of your group's folder and appropriate image file name:

-If you want to include html files (i.e. an interactive map) host these via your personal github page, and then you can embed them in your document with a iframe.
-The format looks like this:

-<div class="iframe-column"><iframe src="https://ki-sang.github.io/AddisHousing-ExpansionDisplacement/AddisCondoPoints.html" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>

-All you need to do to use one is replace the url that is between the two " ".
-Here is an iframe of mapbox tiles:

 ***REMINDER: To view the structure of your website in Visual Studio Code without having to upload to Github, press the following keys to get a spit-screen view: Ctrl K then V.***